AFFORDABLE (& SOME FREE) PLACES TO TAKE YOUR KIDS THIS WINTER IN MADISON, WI

 Most of the libraries, and especially Central (also easily accessible by bus, see below), along with Monona, McFarland, Verona, and Fitchburg have good reading areas and a mix of toys, games, and art projects for kids.
 They also often have special events for projects, stories, or other themes.
 Plus there’s that whole positive “encouraging reading” thing – and kids can get their own library card and check out books.
 The librarians are also really helpful at suggesting books (unlike Amazon, they’re not sponsored) based on what your kid has liked and can help you put others on hold.

 While in-person retail might be a relic to an era pre-2020 and 2-day delivery, the East and West Towne malls (outside of peak holiday times) can be a good refuge for exploration and entertainment.
-With plenty of open space to walk and run around, play areas for little kids, and shops and food for everyone – including some with fun escalators to ride – they can make a small errand into a big adventure.
+With plenty of open space to walk and run around, play areas for little kids, and shops and food for everyone.
+Hilldale Mall offers many free events throughout the year that are fun for the whole family.
+When the weather is nice, play a game of cornhole in the grassy area in front of the Apple Store.

 Kids in the Rotunda